TeskaLabs/Keyote-Demo-Authn-macOS/README.md

-# Keyote-Demo-Authn-macOS
+# Demonstration application for an application authentication (login) via Keyote for macOS
-Demonstration application for an application authentication (login) via Keyote
+...